-Driving the push for a unified strategy is concern an enemy would use robots on the battlefield first, said Lt.
+Driving the push for a unified strategy is concern the worry an enemy would use robots on the battlefield first, said Lt.
 Col. Matt Dooley, lethality branch chief at the Army Capabilities Integration Center (ARCIC).
-Although the Army is now moving toward an open systems architecture for its ground robots, it had fielded a variety of them on an ad hoc basis in Iraq and Afghanistan, largely for stand-off missions, such as bomb disposal.
+Although Though the Army is now moving towards an open systems architecture for its ground robotsnow, it had fielded a variety of them on an ad hoc basis in Iraq and Afghanistan, largely for stand-off missions, such as bomb disposal.

 "In the end, we want to prevent our enemies from leaping ahead of us," Dooley said, speaking at a ground robotics conference on Wednesday.
 "There is a risk associated with investing a lot of money and a risk to not doing anything.
 You have allies and potential threats that are moving forward with robotics.
 We have to acknowledge conditions on the battlefield in 2025 will include robotics whether we invest in it or not."

-Over the next decade, the Army will prioritize its ongoing autonomous convoy and counter-IED efforts, as well as efforts to provide platoons and squads with reconnaissance capability at the company and battalion level, Dooley said.
+Over the next decade, the Army's will prioritize its ongoing autonomous convoy and counter-IED efforts, as well as efforts to provide platoons and squads with reconnaissance capability at the company and battalion leveltoday, Dooley said.

 "We have a sky full of UAVs and industrial sized full-motion video, but the person at the point of contact has access to none of it," Dooley said.
 "If we can enable soldiers at that level, we think that's in the realm of the feasible."